atkm/seisan-line/README.md

 - origami = creates `definition.rb` and `ks.cfg`.
 - puppet = manages veewee and origami && send products to the right places

+## Installation ##

+Dependencies:

+- VMFusion (of course)
+- fission

 Commands:

 - -d or --define
 - -b or --build
+- --destroy

+Options for 'build':

+- --force = force creation of VM (i.e. destroy the pre-existing one)
+- -g or --gui = launch up